drizopoulos/website/content/project/tve.md

 title = "Individualized Predictions, Time-varying Effects and Time-varying Covariates"

 # Project summary to display on homepage.
-summary = "Multivariate joint models."
+summary = "Extensions of joint models for improving subject-specific predictions."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "time-varying.jpg"